porco-rosso-j/fvm-assurage/README.md

 Assurage's insurance scheme is not processed entirely on-chain but needs an intermediary called Assurage Delegate (see below), since at this stage where there is no oracle that provides FVM data with contracts on FEVM in a trustless manner, it seems technically infeasible to fetch and store all data on SPs on-chain, e.g. the basic SP's information and past performance for reviewing their applications for protection and the occurrence of fault events to conduct claim assessments and decide to proceed payment.

 Hence, there needs to be centralized actors that assess the information and proceed the vital procedures off-chain.
 That said, Assurage Delegates are well-incentivized to carry out honest and fair works.
-This is because it isn't that a single entity takes responsibility for all the insurance deals but they have to show integrity to compete with other delegates.
-Also, they can delegate their assessing work to another trusted entity called Assessor, which can be a multi-sig controlled address, controlled by a group of people consisted of well-known experts.
+This is because they have to show integrity continuously to compete with other delegates.
+Also, they can delegate their assessing work to another trusted entity called Assessor, which can be a multi-sig controlled address instead of one person/entity, controlled by a group of people consisted of well-known experts.

 ## Protocol Overview